yinzhangyue/UAG/README.md

 ## Introduction 📝

-This repository contains the code and data related to the paper "[Reasoning in Flux: Enhancing Large Language Models Reasoning through Uncertainty-aware Adaptive Guidance](https://aclanthology.org/2024.acl-long.131.pdf)".
+This repository contains the code related to the paper "[Reasoning in Flux: Enhancing Large Language Models Reasoning through Uncertainty-aware Adaptive Guidance](https://aclanthology.org/2024.acl-long.131.pdf)".
 In this paper, we delve into the underlying factors contributing to reasoning errors in Large Language Models (LLMs) and introduce **Uncertainty-aware Adaptive Guidance (UAG)**, a novel approach for guiding LLM reasoning onto an accurate and reliable trajectory.

 ![Cover](figures/architecture.png)